Sunday, October 04, 2009

 Putting your Watts on the Web..

 Several people have blogged about their solution to publishing their electricity usage online.
-Here's our solution: Using a CurrentCost CC128, a cool little Linksys NSLU2 (Unslung), and Pachube, the excellent cloud based sensor monitoring service.
+Here's our solution: Using a CurrentCost Classic, a cool little Linksys NSLU2 (Unslung), and Pachube, the excellent cloud based sensor monitoring service.

 Quite a few folks are activley monitoring using this hardware solution, but I think this solution gets the 'quick and dirty' award, as very little else is needed, the data is collected and posted using a little shell script, with no need for perl, ruby or other such stuff.